East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 What is the role of the Pilgrims Hospice?

-The palliative specialist team includes: doctors, nurses, social workers, occupational therapists, physiotherapists, and counsellors.
-They also offer spiritual support and access to complementary therapies.
+The Pilgrims Hospice also offer spiritual support and access to complementary therapies.

 Pilgrims Hospice Inpatient Units

 Most patients never need to stay in the inpatient unit.
 However from time to time, some patients have a short stay at one of the hospices for a specific reason.
 This could be to get their symptoms under control with a change of medication.
-As part of advance care planning, some patients do choose to come in to their local hospice where beds are available in the last days of life.

 Pilgrims Therapy Centre

 The Pilgrims Therapy Centres offer a range of programmes designed to help your wellbeing.
-These include:

-Education programmes allow you to plan your future care and share your wishes with friends, family, and the healthcare professionals involved.
+share your wishes with friends, family, and the healthcare professionals involved.

-Carer programmes: family and friends play an essential role in supporting patients.
+Carer programmes.
+Family and friends play an essential role in supporting patients.
 Pilgrims’ carer groups provide practical, emotional, and social support for carers.
 This support extends into their bereavement programme too.

 Who can make a referral to the East Kent MND Team?

-your neurologist (specialist in diseases of the nervous system)
+Your neurologist (specialist in diseases of the nervous system).

-other professionals involved in your care.
+Other professionals involved in your care.

 How are referrals made?